ici-be/ici-tools/README.md

 ici-tools
 ========
 **ici-tools** is a PHP geo-related library, providing spatial tools.
+Contributions welcome :)

 ## Features
 * **WfsLayer** helps create requests on a WFS layer using a PHP object.
 Web Feature Service (WFS) is a standard of the Open Geospatial Consortium.